Honestly, ferns really are a terrarium lovers best friend.

 How to Propagate Ferns For Your Terrarium

-Ferns are ancient, non-flowering, spore producing plants with some unique parts and structures.
+Ferns are ancient, non-flowering, spore-producing plants with unique parts and structures.

-Which means we can’t get them from seeds, but it does offer up new ways and opportunities to get new plants from them.
+This means we can’t get them from seeds, but it offers new ways and opportunities to get new plants from them.

 Essentially just dividing a single larger fern into smaller viable plants.
-By creating sections with a good amount of fronds and roots/rhizome stretch, you can give them a fighting chance.
+Each should have a good amount of leaves and a healthy supply of roots/stretch or rhizome to give them a fighting chance.

-Depending on the type of fern, dividing the plant can be done through several ways.
+Depending on the type of fern, dividing the plant requires a slightly different approach.

-The larger and bushier ferns tend to have root balls, or at least something resembling a proper root structure.
+Terrestrial ferns tend to have typical root balls (or at least something resembling a proper root structure).

-These can often be gently teased apart to form 2 or 3 smaller plants, each with their own set of fronds, stems and roots.
+Though it can take a bit of manhandling sometimes, these can often be gently teased apart to form a few smaller plants – each with its own set of fronds, stems, and roots.

 Splitting Creeping Rhizomes

-For epiphytic ferns that grow along a creeping rhizome, you can split the rhizome itself to form viable individual cuttings.
+For these types of ferns, you can split the rhizome itself to form viable individual cuttings.

 Over to You

-What ferns do you use in your terrariums?
-Let us know in the comments.
+What’s your go-to fern for terrariums?
+Let us know in the comments. 👇

-I’m particularly interested in hearing about exotic micro ferns.
+I’m particularly interested in hearing about exotic epiphytic ferns!

 I need to know exactly where to purchase ferns, baby tears and moss for a Terrarium.